Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 1: Test-Time Guidance

 Different from the aforementioned selection methods, which select from a fixed set of generated candidates, test-time search mechanisms dynamically generate answers by actively exploring multiple reasoning paths during inference.
 A classical framework for test-time search is tree search, which constructs a tree of reasoning steps to find an optimal reasoning path.
 Tree-based methods vary in how they balance exploration (evaluating new paths) and exploitation (refining known paths), often differing in their use of heuristic evaluations and backtracking strategies.

 For example, some of them prioritize efficiency by irreversibly pruning decisions.
 These methods expand nodes based on heuristic scores at each step without revisiting prior decisions, maintaining fixed search strategies.
 Typical implementations include greedy search and beam search.
-They typically rely on PRMs for step-wise guidance, and ORMs may not be applicable for such methods~\cite{zhou2025jetts}.
+They typically rely on PRMs for step-wise guidance, and ORMs may not be applicable for such methods~\citep{zhou2025jetts}.
 Greedy search selects the highest-scoring path at every step using an RM.
-For instance, GRACE~\cite{khalifa2023grace} employs a discriminative ORM as a PRM during test-time greedy search.
-HGS-PRM~\cite{ma2023hgsprm} employs trained PRM directly.
-MT-RewardTree~\cite{feng2025mtrewardtree} further demonstrates the efficacy of greedy decoding in machine translation tasks.
+For instance, GRACE~\citep{khalifa2023grace} employs a discriminative ORM as a PRM during test-time greedy search.
+HGS-PRM~\citep{ma2023hgsprm} employs trained PRM directly.
+MT-RewardTree~\citep{feng2025mtrewardtree} further demonstrates the efficacy of greedy decoding in machine translation tasks.
 Beam search retains a fixed number of top candidates at each step, where RM scores can improve the search quality.
-Methods such as DBS~\cite{zhu2024dbs}, MindStar~\cite{kang2024mindstar}, and AgentRM~\cite{xia2025agentrm} incorporate PRM to execute step-wise beam search.
-VGS~\cite{wang2025vgs} defines a fixed-length block as the atomic search unit.
-Token-level search or decoding with a token-wise RM can also be effective, as shown in ARGS~\cite{khanov2024args}, TVM~\cite{lee2025tvm}, and LLM2~\cite{yang2025llm2}.
+Methods such as DBS~\citep{zhu2024dbs}, MindStar~\citep{kang2024mindstar}, AgentRM~\citep{xia2025agentrm} and PUM~\citep{zhou2026pum} incorporate PRM to execute step-wise beam search.
+VGS~\citep{wang2025vgs} defines a fixed-length block as the atomic search unit.
+Token-level search or decoding with a token-wise RM can also be effective, as shown in ARGS~\citep{khanov2024args}, TVM~\citep{lee2025tvm}, and LLM2~\citep{yang2025llm2}.
+Recent work further extends PRM-guided search to structured and agentic outputs: ToolPRM~\citep{lin2026toolprm} scores fine-grained function-calling decisions during beam search, while AgentPRM~\citep{xi2025agentprm} and MASPRM~\citep{yazdani2026masprm} score intermediate agent actions or multi-agent transcripts to guide test-time exploration.